Go-Ahead London: History

 The Go-Ahead Group is a large transport group based in Newcastle.
 It first became involved in London bus operations in September 1994, whereupon the privatisation of London Buses, it purchased London Central for £23.8 million.
 In May 1996, it added another former London Buses subsidiary, London General, which had been sold in 1994 to a management buyout for £46 million.
 These two companies subsequently developed in much the same way, both establishing a livery of red with a charcoal skirt and yellow relief band, and splitting orders for new buses.

 Further expansion did not occur until September 2006, when Docklands Buses was purchased.
-On 29 June 2007, the Go-Ahead purchased Blue Triangle.
-With these purchases, Go-Ahead surpassed Arriva London to become the largest operator of buses in London, running around 16% of London bus services.
+On 29 June 2007, Go-Ahead London purchased Blue Triangle.
+With these purchases, Go-Ahead London surpassed Arriva London to become the largest operator of buses in London, running around 16% of London bus services.

-A corporate image for Go-Ahead's London bus services started to appear in August 2008, when a new Go-Ahead London logo was unveiled.
+A corporate image for Go-Ahead London bus routes started to appear in August 2008, when a new Go-Ahead London logo was unveiled.

 In 2009, Transport for London invited bids for the sale of their own bus operations which ran under the East Thames Buses brand.
 Go-Ahead London were selected as the preferred bidder and assumed full responsibility for 10 routes and two depots in October that year.
-The East Thames brand was replaced with the Go-Ahead London brand.
-The East Thames operations were initially absorbed under the London General arm of Go-Ahead's London business.
-However, after some route movements and allocation changes some of the services now run under the London Central.
+The East Thames Buses brand was replaced with the Go-Ahead London brand.
+The East Thames Buses operations were initially absorbed under the London General arm of Go-Ahead London's business.
+However, after some route movements and allocation changes some of the services now run under the London Central arm of Go-Ahead London's business.

-On 30 March 2012, Go-Ahead purchased Northumberland Park Garage from First London with all routes brought under the London General wing.
+On 30 March 2012, Go-Ahead London purchased Northumberland Park garage from First London with all routes brought under the London General arm of Go-Ahead London's business.

-On 1 April 2014, Go-Ahead restructured its Metrobus business, with the management of the Transport for London contracted services passing to the control of Go-Ahead London, with the remaining services administered by Brighton & Hove from 1 July 2014.
-Services are now operated under an expanded London General licence, however the Metrobus trading name is retained.
-London General's licence was formally increased by the Vehicle and Operator Services Agency on 25 April 2014.
+On 1 April 2014, the Go-Ahead Group restructured its Metrobus business, with the management of the Transport for London contracted services passing to the control of the London General arm of Go-Ahead London's business, with the remaining commercial services being brought under the control of Brighton & Hove from 1 July 2014.
+Services are now operated under an expanded London General licence, however the Metrobus trading name is partially retained.
+London General's licence was formally increased by the Vehicle and Operator Services Agency on 25 April 2014 to accommodate the Metrobus buses.

+In June 2023, it was announced that Go-Ahead London will take over the Kent Thameside services of the Fastrack bus rapid transit network from Arriva Southern Counties.
+These services were taken over on 10 November 2024 temporarily using diesel buses as part of a 15-year contract between the operator and Kent County Council.
+Go-Ahead is to launch the service using a fleet of 28 battery electric Irizar ie tram buses by April 2025, creating Kent's first all-electric bus network; this fleet is garaged at a repurposed warehouse at Newtons Court in Stone in the Borough of Dartford.